justinformentin/mintrahl/README.md

 }
 ```

+### Events

+The bot will emit the following events from the Twitter API:

+- `reply`
+- `directMessage`
+- `favorite`
+- `rewteet`
+- `follow`

+In addition it will emit a `command` event: a direct message from the "owner" username starting with a "/" followed by the command name, e.g. "/tweet whatever". the command event contains the `name` and the `content` (the rest of the DM) of the command.
+Use these commands to reomte control your bot.

+### Utilities

 The contents of to `bot.utils` are:
 - Markov: an instance of [`markov-strings`](https://github.com/scambier/markov-strings)
 - nlp: an instance of [`compromise`](https://github.com/nlp-compromise/compromise)